Dzungar Khanate

-About 1620 the western Mongols, known as the Oirats, united in Dzungaria.
+About 1620 the western Mongols, known as the Oirats, united in the Junggar Basin in Dzungaria.
 In 1678, Galdan received from the Dalai Lama the title of Boshogtu Khan, making the Dzungars the leading tribe within the Oirats.
 The Dzungar rulers used the title of Khong Tayiji, which translates into English as "crown prince".
 Between 1680 and 1688, the Dzungars conquered the Tarim Basin, which is now southern Xinjiang, and defeated the Khalkha Mongols to the east.
 In 1696, Galdan was defeated by the Qing dynasty and lost Outer Mongolia.
-In 1717 the Dzungars conquered Tibet, but were driven out a year later by the Qing.
-In 1755, Qing China took advantage of a Dzungar civil war to conquer Dzungaria and destroyed the Dzungars as a people.
+In 1717, the Dzungars conquered Tibet, but were driven out in 1720 by the Qing.
+From 1755 to 1758, Qing China took advantage of a Dzungar civil war to conquer Dzungaria and killed 70–80% of the Dzungar population.
 The destruction of the Dzungars led to the Qing conquest of Mongolia, Tibet, and the creation of Xinjiang as a political administrative unit.

 Etymology

 "Dzungar" is a compound of the Mongolian word jegün (züün), meaning "left" or "east" and γar meaning "hand" or "wing".
 The region of Dzungaria derives its name from this confederation.
 Although the Dzungars were located west of the Khalkas, the derivation of their name has been attributed to the fact that they represented the left wing of the Oirats.
 In the early 17th century, the head of the Oirat confederation was the leader of the Khoshut, Gushi Khan.
 When Gushi Khan decided to invade Tibet to replace the local Tsangpa khan in favor of rule by the Gelug, the Oirat army was organized into left and right wing.
 The right wing consisting of Khoshuts and Torguts remained in Tibet while the Choros and Khoid of the Left wing retreated north into the Tarim basin, since then the powerful empire of the Choros became known as the Left Wing, i.e. Zuungar.

 The region was separately described in contemporary European sources as the Kingdom of the Eleuths, from an infelicitous transcription of the name "Oirats" by French missionaries.
 This was sometimes vaguely extended to cover wide areas of Central Asia, including Afghanistan.